Lesbian feminism: Chicana lesbian feminism

-Chicana lesbian feminism emerged from the Chicana feminism movement in the late 1970s and early 1980s.
+Chicana lesbian feminism emerged from the Chicana feminist movement in the late 1970s and early 1980s.
 During this time, Chicana feminism began to form as a "social movement aimed to improve the position of Chicanas in American society."
 Chicanas separated from the Chicano movement began drawing their own political agendas, and started to question their traditional female roles.
 Specifically, Chicana feminists (see also Chicana literature) started addressing the forces that affected them as women of color and fighting for social equality.

 In With Her Machete in Her Hand: Reading Chicana Lesbians (2009), the first monograph dedicated to the work of Chicana lesbians, Catriona Rueda Esquibel stated "Chicana lesbians are central to understanding Chicana/o communities, theories, and feminisms."
-Similarly to black lesbian feminists, Chicana lesbian feminists use literature as a way of naming themselves, expressing their ideas, and reclaiming their experiences flagged with a number of accusations.
+Similarly to black lesbian feminists, Chicana lesbian feminists use literature as a way of naming themselves, expressing their ideas, and reclaiming their experiences, flagged with a number of accusations.
 They are accused of being lesbians, of betraying society by denying men of their reproductive role, and of betraying their Chicana identity by adhering to feminist and lesbian ideologies, both things considered by Chicano culture as "white" notions.
 The key Chicana lesbian feminist thinkers include Cherrie Moraga, Gloria Anzaldúa, Lidia Tirado White, Alicia Gaspar de Alba, Emma Pérez, Carla Trujillo, Monica Palacios, Ana Castillo, Natashia López, and Norma Alarcón.

 In the feminist anthology This Bridge Called My Back: Writings by Radical Women of Color, Moraga and Anzaldúa describe the Chicana lesbian feminist mission as follows: "we attempt to bridge the contradictions in our experience.
 We are the colored in a white feminist movement.
 We are the feminists among the people of our culture.
 We are often the lesbians among the straight.
 We do this bridging by naming ourselves and by telling our stories in our own words."